darrylad/LoFo/README.md

 An app that helps report lost and found items to the security.

+*NOTE: To login, IIT Indore's insitute account is required.

 To download, go to [releases](https://github.com/darrylad/LoFo/releases).
 For Android, tap the .apk file in Assets.

 Or, for Android, [download v0.4.4-build.36 here](https://github.com/darrylad/LoFo/releases/download/v0.4.4-build.36/app-arm64-v8a-release.apk).